Back-to-School anxiety: Ways to help your child cope

 A new school year can trigger feelings of anxiety in children of all ages.
 There are new classes, teachers, friends and pressures - all mixed with the physical changes that come with growing up.
 As a parent, you are the first responder in your child’s life when they are feeling anxious.

 We asked Nicholas J. Westers, Psy.
-D., a Children’s Health℠ clinical psychologist, to share some information and advice on how you can identify the anxiety your child may be experiencing and what you as a parent can do to help.
+D., a Children’s Health℠ clinical psychologist and Assistant Professor at UT Southwestern, to share some information and advice on how you can identify the anxiety your child may be experiencing and what you as a parent can do to help.